ausaccessfed/valhammer/README.md

 end
 ```

-Supported validations are:
+Generated validations are:

 * `:presence` &mdash; added to non-nullable columns
 * `:uniqueness` &mdash; added to match unique keys
 * `:numericality` &mdash; added to `integer`/`decimal` columns with the
-  `only_integer` option set appopriately
+  `only_integer` option set appropriately
 * `:length` &mdash; added to `string` columns to ensure the value fits in the
   column